Keamogetsw3/wk-6-Keamogetsw3-1/tests/docs/Bug-Report-Summary.md

 Instructions longer than 200 characters are accepted without validation, leading to potential data and UI issues.

 #### Steps to Reproduce
+1. Open Cleancity application
+2. Log in and go to schedule pick up
-1. Enter instructions >200 characters.
+3. Enter required info then instructions >200 characters.
-2. Submit the request.
+4. Submit the request.
-3. Observe that the system accepts the input.
+5. Observe that the system accepts the input.

 #### Expected Result
 Reject instructions exceeding 200 characters or truncate automatically.